-Abstract - A meta-surface inspired antenna (MACKEY) was proposed, which works not only in free space but also on a metal plate.
-A MACKEY parallel arrangement model was proposed in which an original MACKEY (WiFi 2 GHz band) and a MACKEY wide-band type (WiFi 5 GHz band) are arranged in parallel.
-In this paper, a MACKEY type T is proposed, where one of the two grids of an original Mackey and that of a wide-band type are shared.
+Abstract - A meta-surface inspired antenna (MACKEY) has been proposed, which works not only in free space but also on a metal plate.
+A MACKEY parallel arrangement model will be proposed in which an original MACKEY (WiFi 2 GHz band) and a MACKEY wide-band type (WiFi 5 GHz band) are arranged in parallel.
+Then, a MACKEY type T will be proposed, where one of the two grids of an original Mackey and that of a wide-band type are shared.